akashgovind95/MultipleCopyPasteBuffer/README.md

 <!--te-->

 ## What is it?
-I have never come across any usable version of a multiple copy & paste buffers implementation.
+An easy to use version of a multiple copy & paste buffers implementation.
 Hence, this attempt is being made.
 Copy multiple.
 Paste multiple!!